The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

 │   │   │   └── todo-adapters.js  # Fetch adapters for /api/todos/* endpoints
 │   │   └── components/
 │   │       ├── AuthPage.jsx    # Login + Register forms (shown when logged out)
+│   │       ├── MemoPage.jsx    # Main app container (shown when logged in)
 │   │       ├── TodoPage.jsx    # Main app container (shown when logged in)
+│   │       ├── AddMemoForm.jsx # Form to create a new todo
 │   │       ├── AddTodoForm.jsx # Form to create a new todo
+│   │       ├── MemoList.jsx    # Renders a list of TodoItems
 │   │       ├── TodoList.jsx    # Renders a list of TodoItems
 │   │       └── TodoItem.jsx    # Single todo: checkbox, title, delete button
 │   └── vite.config.js      # Proxies /api requests to Express in development